SaraConsoliACN/eudi-wallet-it-docs/docs/en/wallet-attestation.rst

 Dynamic Component View
 ----------------------

-The Wallet Attestation acquisition flow can be divided into two main phases.
+The Wallet Assertion acquisition flow can be divided into two main phases.
 The first phase involves device initialization and registration, which occurs only during the initial launch of the Wallet Instance (after installation).
-The second phase pertains to the actual acquisition of the Wallet Attestation.
+The second phase pertains to the actual acquisition of the Wallet Assertion.

 Wallet Instance Initialization and Registration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~